rekadoodle/NFC-ML/README.md

 Follow this if you just want to play the mod.
 There are no releases yet, but you can play the live development version.
 1. Install [ModLoader](https://mcarchive.net/mods/modloader?gvsn=b1.7.3)
 2. Install [Forge](https://mcarchive.net/mods/minecraftforge?gvsn=b1.7.3)
-3. Download the [master branch](https://github.com/rekadoodle/NFC-ML/archive/master.zip) and extract it into your .minecraft/mods folder
+3. ~~Download the [master branch](https://github.com/rekadoodle/NFC-ML/archive/master.zip) and extract it into your .minecraft/mods folder~~ Binaries coming soon.

 ## Development Setup
 1. Setup an MCP workspace with Forge